vbe0201/vbe0201.github.io/_posts/unity-reversing-case-study-among-us/2020-11-18-unity-reversing-among-us.md

 for server packets, one can learn about server-side messages and how a client is supposed to handle them.

 Parallel to that, there's a `InnerNetServer` class which contains networking logic for a server.
 Diving into this will reveal the information an open source game server reimplementation would need.
-A funny and educational project idea, left as an exercise to the reader. 😉
+A funny and interesting project idea, left as an exercise to the reader. 😉